Arthur MacNalty: Life

-Arthur MacNalty was born in Glenridding in Westmorland into a long line of MacDonlevy/MacNulty physicians living in the British Isles.
+Arthur MacNalty was born in Glenridding in Westmorland into a long line of Irish physicians living in the Britain.
 MacNalty was the son of Dr Francis Charles MacNalty MD and his wife, Hester Emma Frances Gardner.
 MacNalty was educated at Corpus Christi College, Oxford, where he was Shute Exhibitioner and took second class in the Oxford Honor School of Physiology (researcher on central nervous system, Dept. of Physiology).
 From Oxford, he went to University College Hospital, London, where he was Filliter Exhibitioner and qualified MRCP and LRCP in 1907.
 MacNalty received his M.D.
 Oxon (1911) for his dissertation Lyphadenoma with relapsing Pyrexia.
 After a series of medical and surgical postings at hospitals, he abandoned his course toward specializing as a thoracic physician (the speciality of "chest service", tuberculosis being endemic), when called to government service as a public health officer in 1913 (even though solicited to assume this office, MacNalty worked in preparation for nearly a year as Assistant Medical Officer and Tuberculosis Officer to Essex County Council, under their progressive County Medical Officer, J. Thresh) and through which public office ranks he rose to his appointment as Britain's Chief Medical Officer (1935–1941).
 MacNalty became an authority on communicable diseases, public health and on endocrine system based neurological disorders.
 He was president of the Royal Society of Medicine's Epidemiology and its Medical History sections.
 During the Second World War MacNalty was Chairman of the Committees on Hospital and Nursing Provision of the Committee of Imperial Defence and organised the medical administration of the Emergency Medical Services and the Evacuation Scheme of the Ministry of Health.Who's Who, 92nd edition 1940, London Adam & Charles Black, U.S.A.
 New York Macmillan Company, p.
 2056 The British Public Health Laboratory Service developed from a wartime emergency service on the basis of a survey initiated by MacNalty.
 In a 1939 paper solicited by Oxford University, MacNalty advocated the establishment of a pioneering preventive and social medicine department at the University, which lead to the establishment of the first Chair of Social medicine there by 1943.

 Family

 In 1913 MacNalty was married to Dorothea Simpkinson de Wesselow (d.1968).
-MacNalty had two daughters called Renee who married James Cumming and Pamela.
-Sir Arthur has two living grandchildren, five great grandchildren and ten great great grandchildren.
+MacNalty had two daughters.